 Other Examples that you may consider writing about include: Something that happened that was funny, sad or exciting, Challenges you faced and how you overcame them, Who helped you with your project and how they contributed, Things you are most proud of.
 Feel free to relate your 4-H experience to other parts of your life (school, home, family, friends, etc..).
-Senior members' stories must be at least ten sentences.
+Stories must be at least five sentences.